raccoondepot/rd-contact-plugin/README.md

 <b>raccoondepot/rd-contact-plugin</b> - is an extension built for TYPO3 CMS 9+ which displays on your website simple
 contact button (you can choose the position), and by click on it user see different contact options.
-Plugin is very flexible thus you can configure contact options for different situations as you wish!
+Plugin is very flexible thus you can configure contact options exactly for your needs!
 Also you can create particular contact option which by choosing it will open modal window and there you can insert any content element you would like, e.g contact form :)